kennyparsons/gitbak/README.md

 Use `global_ignores` to skip caches, logs, or other files you don’t want to version.
 Patterns use [doublestar](https://github.com/bmatcuk/doublestar?tab=readme-ov-file#patterns) syntax for flexible matching.

 > **Note:** Always use absolute paths — `~` and relative paths will not work.

+## Versioning

+This project uses [semantic-release](https://github.com/semantic-release/semantic-release) to automate versioning.
+New versions are released automatically when changes are merged into the `main` branch.

 ## Requirements